-Non-cash benefits to which senior management are entitled are the use of a company car and personal accident and health insurance.
+Non-cash benefits to which senior management are entitled are the use of a company car.
+Other benefits afforded to all staff member, including senior management are personal accident, life and health insurance cover.

-A loan amounting to €250,000 was advanced to key management personnel as disclosed in note 29.3 to the financial statements.
+Loans amounting to €270,000 was advanced to key management personnel as disclosed in note 29.3 to the financial statements.

-There have been no significant changes in the Bank's remuneration policy for senior management during the year under review and the Bank does not intend to effect any changes during 2017.
+There have been no significant changes in the Bank's remuneration policy for senior management during the year under review.
+During the course of 2018, the Bank intends to start offering all staff members, including senior management, home loans at a reduced rates and a contribution to a personal pension scheme.

-Total emoluments of senior management for the year ended 31 December 2016 are as follows:
+Total emoluments of senior management for the year ended 31 December 2017 are as follows:

-Fixed Remuneration Variable Remuneration Share Options Others €224,442 €78,000 None Non-cash benefits referred to immediately above.
+Fixed Remuneration Variable Remuneration Share Options Others

+€247,633 €98,984 None Non-cash benefits

+referred to

+immediately above.

-Remuneration Report
+Remuneration Report (continued)